 In this course, students will contrast basic concepts of structure design, development, maintenance, and implementation of a webpage or website.
 Design a webpage or website to integrate multimedia and advanced design elements.
-The student will also recognize the responsibility social that involves development and publication of content on a website.
+The student will also recognize the social responsibility that involves the development and publication of content on a website.
 (Pre-requisites: ITTE 1031L)